 Strict liability is a legal doctrine that imposes liability without fault.
 Strict liability allows an injured person to recover for damages and compensation regardless of negligence or fault.
-Some activites are so dangerous that even the use of utmost care to prevent harm does not remove the risk of harm completely.
+Some activities are so dangerous that even the use of utmost care to prevent harm does not remove the risk of harm completely.

-Strict liability may apply in cases where people or companies engage in abnormally dangerous activities or ultrahazardous activities.
+Strict liability may apply in cases where people or companies engage in abnormally dangerous activities or ultra-hazardous activities.
 If the hazardous activity causes you harm, injury or damages, the person, persons or company that are engaged in the hazardous activity are liable no matter how careful they were, or what measures they took to prevent any harm.

 Typically, you cannot bring a claim for a defective product under strict liability if you knew about the defect and continued to use it.
-Defective products can arise from: foreseeable risk of harm, negligent design, failure to warn, unsafe product, warranty of merchantibility (Uniform Commercial Code), fitness for a particular purpose (Uniform Commercial Code), implied warranties, express warranties.
+Defective products can arise from: foreseeable risk of harm, negligent design, failure to warn, unsafe product, warranty of merchantability (Uniform Commercial Code), fitness for a particular purpose (Uniform Commercial Code), implied warranties, express warranties.